 - if the offender is charged with an offence, the offender must tell ACT Corrective Services about the charge as soon as possible, but within 2 days after the day the offender becomes aware of the charge;

-- if the offender’s contact details change, he offender must tell Community Corrections about the change as soon as possible, but within 2 days after the day the offender knows the changed details;
+- if the offender’s contact details change, the offender must tell Community Corrections about the change as soon as possible, but within 2 days after the day the offender knows the changed details;

-- the offender must comply with any direction by Community Corrections in relation to the Good Behaviour Order;
+- the offender must comply with any direction by Community Corrections in relation to the order;

 - any sample given by the offender under a direction under Section 95 (relating to alcohol and drug tests for community-service work) must not be positive;

-- if the good behaviour order is subject to a probation condition or supervision condition—the offender must not leave the ACT for more than 24 hours, or another period if prescribed by regulation, without Corrections’ approval;
+- if the order is subject to a probation condition or supervision condition, the offender must not leave the ACT for more than 24 hours, or another period if prescribed by regulation, without Corrections’ approval;

 - any condition prescribed by regulation that applies to the offender.